top of page

 Dr. Wang received his PhD in organic chemistry from Shanghai Institute of Organic Chemistry, Chinese Academy of Sciences.
 After postdoctoral studies at Johns Hopkins University in glycobiology and Massachusetts Institute of Technology (MIT) in biochemistry and molecular biology, he joined the faculty of Institute of Human Virology, University of Maryland School of Medicine as a Tenure-Track Assistant Professor in 2000, promoted to Associate Professor with tenure in 2005, and to Full Professor with tenure in 2009 at University of Maryland School of Medicine.
 He was also a professor in the Department of Biochemistry and Molecular Biology, University of Maryland School of Medicine from 2007-2015.
 In 2015, he was recruited to University of Maryland College Park as Professor of Chemistry and Biochemistry to lead efforts in developing new research programs centered on chemical biology.

 Dr. Wang was the recipient of the 2004 Young Investigator Award in Carbohydrate Chemistry and the 2014 Melville L. Wolfrom Award, both from the American Chemical Society.
 He was inducted into the prestigious Johns Hopkins University Society of Scholars in 2009 and was elected as AAAS Fellow in 2014.
 Dr. Wang’s professional service to the research communities includes serving as a member of the Editorial Advisory Board of Carbohydrate Research; a chartered member of the NIH Synthetic and Biological Chemistry (SBCA) Study Section (2008-2012); the Vice Chair of the 2015 Gordon Research Conferences on Carbohydrates; the Chair of the 2017 Gordon Research Conferences on Carbohydrates; and the Chair of the Division of Carbohydrate Chemistry, the American Chemical Society (2016).
-Dr. Wang was recently elected as an American Chemical Society Fellow (ACS Fellow).
+Dr. Wang was elected as an American Chemical Society Fellow (ACS Fellow) in 2019.

 Current members